-When long-slotted holes occur in an outer ply, 5/16 in. thick plate washers or continuous bars are required in Table 6.1.
-This requirement can be satisfied with material of any structural grade, provided such material is hardened when ASTM A490 bolts of diameter greater than 1 in. are used.
+less severe deformation occurs when oversized or slotted holes are in the interior plies.
+The reduction in clamping force may be offset by "keying," which tends to increase the resistance to slip.
+These effects are accentuated in joints of thin plies.
+When long-slotted holes occur in an outer ply, 3/8 in. thick plate washers or continuous bars and one ASTM F436 washer are required in Table 6.1.
+This requirement can be satisfied with material of any structural grade.
 Alternatively, either of the following options can be used:

-- (1) The use of material with F_y greater than 40 ksi will eliminate the need to also provide ASTM F436 washers in accordance with the requirements in Section 6.2.1 for ASTM A490 bolts of any diameter. - (2) Material with F_y equal to or less than 40 ksi can be used with ASTM F436 washers in accordance with the requirements in Section 6.2.1
+- (1) The use of material with $F_v$ greater than 40 ksi will eliminate the need to also provide ASTM F436 washers in accordance with the requirements in Section 6.2.1 for ASTM A490 bolts of any diameter. - (2) Material with $F_v$ equal to or less than 40 ksi can be used with ASTM F436 washers in accordance with the requirements in Section 6.2.1